As of Jul 17 2009

 More Complex Talk about AND and OR, and how to choose criteria First, we need a lesson in computer language and logic.

 While this may seem strange to bring up in pocket queries, understanding this is essential to getting exactly what you're looking for.
 The single biggest mistake in PQs is putting too many limiting criteria on the data, and getting no results.
 If you look for caches that you HAVE FOUND AND caches that you HAVEN'T FOUND, you'll get back a result of no caches.
 Using AND means that the individual cache must meet both criteria, and you can't have a single cache that you both have found and haven't found.
 So, what do you want?
 Caches within 50 miles that you haven't found?
-Remember that there's an upper limit of 500 caches returned in the PQ.
+Remember that there's an upper limit of 1,000 caches returned in the PQ.
 In densely cached areas, this might be a problem.
-Don't like locationless caches?
-If you're doing a proximity search from a set of coordinates they shouldn't show up, but if you're doing a search by a region (state, country), they might show up unless you specifically exclude them.
 We're going to use a hypothetical query for the purposes of education.
 We're going to specifically look around my home coordinates (roughly N 41° 38.500 W 088° 13.500) and look for nearby (within 50 miles) new (placed in the last month) single stage caches that I haven't found, that also contain a Travel Bug. |

 From the /Pocket page, click Create a new query and you'll have a page that looks like the image to the right.